 On land owned by the Land Trust, we pursue active management including removing invasive plants, restoring native species, protecting wildlife corridors, decreasing erosion, restoring streamside habitat, conducting prescribed burns, forest management and grazing to reduce fuel loads and restore natural values and more.

-- 153 Conservation Agreements donated by over 95 property owners (properties stay in private ownership, but the Land Trust holds the land conservation agreement)
+- 156 Conservation Agreements (properties stay in private ownership, but the Land Trust holds the land conservation agreement)

 - 21 properties transferred to resource agencies (properties have been transferred to such agencies as Fish & Wildlife and State Parks)

 - 24 properties owned by the Land Trust

 - 26,180 Acres transferred to State and Local Agencies